RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: RASAT

 The overall structure of our RASAT model is shown in Figure \ref{fig:model}.
 Architecture-wise it is rather simple: the T5 model is taken as the base model, with its self-attention modules in the encoder substituted as relation-aware self-attentions.

-The input to the encoder is a combination of question(s) $\mathcal{Q}$, database schema $\mathcal{S}=<\mathcal{T}, \mathcal{C}>$, as well as database content mentions and necessary delimiters.
+The input to the encoder is a combination of question(s) $\mathcal{Q}$, database schema $\mathcal{S}=<\mathcal{T}, \mathcal{C}>$ with the database name $S$, as well as database content mentions and necessary delimiters.
 We mostly follow \citet{shaw-etal-2021-compositional} and \citet{scholak-etal-2021-picard} to serialize the inputs.
 Formally,

-where $\mathcal{S}$ is the database name, $t_i$ is the table name, $c_{ij}$ is the $j$-th column name of the $i$-th table.
+where $t_i$ is the table name, $c_{ij}$ is the $j$-th column name of the $i$-th table.
 The $v \in \mathcal{V}$ showing after column $c_{11}$ is the database content belonging to the column that has n-gram matches with the tokens in the question.
-As for delimiters, we use $\texttt{|}$ to note the boundaries between $\mathcal{Q}$, $\mathcal{S}$, and different tables in the schema.
+As for delimiters, we use $\texttt{|}$ to note the boundaries between $\mathcal{Q}$, $S$, and different tables in the schema.
 Within each table, we use $\texttt{:}$ to separate between table name and its columns.
 Between each column, $\texttt{,}$ is used as the delimiter.

-As for the multi-turn scenario, we append the questions in the history in the end of the sequence and truncate them when the sequence length limit of T5 is reached. i.e.,
+As for the multi-turn scenario, we add the questions in the history at the start of the sequence and truncate the trailing tokens in the front of the sequence when the sequence length reaches 512. i.e.,